AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/form-container.md

 - **Enhanced mobile experience**: On mobile devices, where screen space is limited, the hamburger menu offers an efficient way to access all form navigation options without overwhelming the user.

-### Important points while working with the hamburger menu
+### Points to remember while working with the hamburger menu

 * The hamburger menu displays only the names of the panels.
 * By default, the navigation pane in the breadcrumb component supports up to three levels of navigation.
 However, with the custom component, you can configure the navigation hierarchy to accommodate as many levels as needed.
-* When using the hamburger menu, the user can navigate between panels.
+* When using the hamburger menu, the user can navigate between panels using arrows.
 However, once a panel is selected, the menu automatically closes, and focus shifts to the fields within the chosen panel.

 ## Related Articles {#related-articles}